razvanmuscalu/systems-design-dictionary/grokking_exercises.md

 ### Logic

-- Generate on-demand: Encode URL
+- `Generate On-Demand`: Encode URL
     - Problems
         - Can result in key collisions (MD5 produces 21 characters, but we’ll end up choosing a subset)
         - Multiple users can enter same long URL but they'll get the same short URL